jaywcjlove/quick-rss/README.md

 ## RSS Feed

+We have curated some high-quality RSS feeds and encourage you to share your favorite subscriptions.
+Additionally, we have created a [Quick RSS Feed](./feeds/README.md) to collect and share tech-related content!
+If you have articles, software, or resources to recommend, feel free to contribute via [issue](https://github.com/jaywcjlove/quick-rss/issues/new/choose).
+Your submissions will be automatically added to our RSS feed, enriching the content for the community.

 - MacStories https://www.macstories.net/feed
 - Fatbobman's Swift Weekly https://weekly.fatbobman.com/feed
 - Marco.org https://marco.org/rss
 - MacRumors: Mac News and Rumors - All Stories https://feeds.macrumors.com/MacRumors-All

-Here are some recommended RSS feeds.
-Feel free to share your favorite RSS feeds with us.

 <!--idoc:config:
 site: Quick RSS